Joao-Santos-F/Joao-Santos-F/README.md

 - Build my first Arduino projects and share them here
 - Learn more about robotics and home automation
-- Take part in technical fairs or competitions
+- Take partner in technical fairs or competitions

 ##  Contact